Was Tybalt A Montague Or Capulet

 Analyze his Language

 Pay close attention to Tybalt's language.
-His words are often charged with anger and aggression, reflecting his deep-seated hatred for the Montagues.
+Still, his words are often charged with anger and aggression, reflecting his deep-seated hatred for the Montagues.
 Note the metaphors and imagery he uses to describe them, and consider how these choices reveal his underlying attitudes.

 Consider his Relationships